Prithvi22001/RAG_LLM/README.md

 ## Architecture

-The project uses a methodology similar to boosting in machine learning, where multiple models create output.
-However, instead of a voting mechanism, intermediate outputs are used to create the final runbook.
+The project uses a methodology similar to bagging in machine learning, where multiple models create output.
+However, instead of a voting mechanism to combine the output, intermediate outputs are used to create the final runbook.

 Current Architecture
 ![Current Architecture](current_architecture.png)